RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

 <sup>12</sup> It's a common joke in the FP world that Monads are like onions, and ogres and
 parfait.
 They've got layers.

+<sup>13</sup> Monads are actually meant to [bind](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29)
+to each other, however Crocks and most JS FP libraries use `chain` to indicate the accumulation of effects on data.
+So we're sticking with that.

-<sup>13</sup> Lazy evaluation is a really important tool as we can specify function pipes,
+<sup>14</sup> Lazy evaluation is a really important tool as we can specify function pipes,
 for example a `HttpResultHandler` that fetches a new access token across a network but only have it executed/evaluated when required ie: when the API responds with a `401`